 How can I tell if my dog is in pain?
 That’s a question that all of us pet parents worry about, especially as our pups get older.
-Today, our special guest, Brenda from Cuddle Your Dogs, is going to share a few tips to help you determine if your dog is dealing with pain.
-Read on for her advice.
-Remember, though, if you think your dog is hurting, always call your vet!
+Let’s explore how you can tell if your dog is in pain and what steps you can take to help them.
+Remember, though, this is NOT medical advice.
+The internet is not a substitute for your vet.
+PLEASE call your vet if you think your pooch is suffering.

 How Can I Tell if my Dog is in Pain?